 All chapters combine theory and practice with the help of global case study and research study examples to illustrate barriers and best practices.
-Each chapter begins with learning objectives and ends with a check-on-learning section that ties the main points back to the core themes of the book.
+Each chapter begins with learning objectives and ends with a 'check on learning' section that ties the main points back to the core themes of the book.
 Chapters include a section focused on measuring progress and a box comparing international research or case studies to the North American focus of the chapter.
-A list of additional academic sources for students that complement each chapter are included.
+A list of additional academic sources for students that complement each chapter is included.

 Building sustainability tools, techniques, and competencies cumulatively with the help of problem- and project-based learning modules, Sustainability in Transition: Principles for Developing Solutions is a comprehensive resource for learning sustainability theory and doing sustainability practice.
 It will be essential reading for advanced undergraduate and graduate level students who have already completed introductory sustainability classes.

 1. Strong sustainability principles and competencies 2.
 Sustainable behavior and practices 3.
 Organizations as agents of sustainability 4.
 Green innovation systems 5.
 Triple-bottom-line economic development 6.
 Intermediaries for sustainability transitions 7.
 Sustainability-oriented socio-technical systems in relation to transition theory 8.
 Practice of sustainability-oriented socio-technical system transitions 9.
 Sustainability in transition: bottlenecks and seedbeds 10.
 Developing sustainability systems 11.
 Conclusion